coredds/eniGOma/eniGOma_prd.md

 - **Error Handling for Invalid Characters:** Refine the behavior when input text contains characters not in the configured alphabet.
 Options include returning an error, silently skipping them, or defining a "default unknown character" mapping.
 The current PRD leans towards an error, which is generally safer.

-- **More Advanced Stepping:** While eniGOma allows defining notches, more complex historical stepping mechanisms (e.g., specific double-stepping behavior of some Enigma models) could be added as advanced options or specific Rotor implementations.
+- **More Advanced Stepping:** While enigoma allows defining notches, more complex historical stepping mechanisms (e.g., specific double-stepping behavior of some Enigma models) could be added as advanced options or specific Rotor implementations.

 - **Visualizer Integration:** While not part of the library, consider how the `EnigmaSettings` structure could facilitate easy integration with a separate visualization tool.